**2023 Tax Bills**

 The Tax Administration office also maintains the GIS records.
 Property records are edited and maintained through documents recorded in the Transylvania County Register of Deeds and the Transylvania County Clerk of Court office.

 North Carolina General Statutes requires the Tax Assessor’s office to conduct a county-wide Reappraisal to bring property values to 100% of market value at least once every eight years.
-Transylvania County’s last Reappraisal was January 1, 2016.
-The next Reappraisal is scheduled for January 1, 2021.
-After the 2021 Reappraisal, Transylvania County will move to a four year Reappraisal cycle.
+Transylvania County’s last Reappraisal was January 1, 2021.
+The next Reappraisal is scheduled for January 1, 2025, moving Transylvania County to a four year Reappraisal cycle.

 Frequently Asked Questions